MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/8-create-self-service-agent.md

     - **Politely decline sensitive or case‑specific topics (compensation details, medical data, manager‑only policies) with a privacy‑aware message and redirect: “I can’t access or share personal/sensitive information.
 Please contact HR Support for individualized assistance.”**
     - **Avoid jargon; define terms briefly if needed.**

 9. Review Copilot’s response after updating the instructions.
 To verify the changes that Copilot made, select the **Configure** tab and then scroll down to the **Instructions** field.
-Verify that Copilot added the two new instructions that you requested.
+Verify that Copilot added the new instructions that you requested.

 10. While the current instructions look good, you wonder if they could be improved upon.
 You aren't sure how to improve them, so you decide to ask Copilot what it thinks.
     <br/>To do so, select the **Describe** tab.
 This time, enter a prompt that asks Copilot what other instructions it would recommend that could improve this agent.